 Weather in Germany changes frequently from day to day and even seasonal patterns vary from year to year.
-The northwest region of the country is generally the coldest, with temperature increasing eastwards and southwards.
+The northwest region of the country is generally the coldest, with temperatures increasing eastwards and southwards.
 On the whole, summers tend to be warm across Germany and winters bitterly cold.
 Extremes aren't common, but severe winters can sweep through the country every now and then.

 Spring can be slow to take shape and Indian summers reaching into October can make an appearance every so often.
 Rainfall mostly occurs during the summer months.
 Expats who enjoy the drama of a thunderstorm will likely experience quite a few.

 Newcomers to Germany will find that the best way to prepare for the weather is to make a habit of checking local stations daily, and even hourly, before leaving the house.

 ►Learn more about adjusting to life here in Culture Shock in Germany

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Germany.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.
 Cigna are offering a 10% discount on all policies bought in November and December.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.